Slideshow776/Sandbox-1/README.md

    - **Describe the style and feel of the game.**

-        Slow pace turn based, plenty of time to think.
+        Slow pace turn-based, plenty of time to think.
         Vibrant cartoony colors and shapes.
         Feelings of being out in nature.